 - Pink – sometimes called “pink slime”, it can appear in cracks, crevices, and corners

 Some of the green types have been used as a source of nutritious food as well as nutritional supplements.
 They are also used in the treatment of wastewater and are being looked at for their potential for producing biofuel or fuel.
-However, this species while beneficial in some aspects is not wanted in a swimming pool.
-The reason is the algae itself becomes a breeding ground for bacteria.
+However, this species while beneficial in some aspects is not wanted in a swimming pool, the reason is that this becomes a breeding ground for bacteria.

 Some of the damage from this invasive guest